10 easy money-saving tips

 2. Take advantage of your employer’s 401(k) matches.
 Many employers will match your retirement contributions up to a certain level—so make sure you’re contributing every penny possible to take advantage of that free money!

-3. Automate your savings by setting up an auto transfer from your savings to your checking account.
+3. Automate your savings by setting up an auto transfer from your checking to your savings account.
 Most of us spend whatever is in our checking account, and hope to save the leftover money at the end of the month.
 If you get paid on the 15th, you can set up an auto transfer of something small like $25 into your savings account.
 After one year, you’ll have $300!
 Save more if you can afford it.

 4. Use a cash-back credit card that earns points on every purchase, so you can make money even as you spend it.
 Of course, you need to be very disciplined about paying the balance in full each month so you don’t end up paying interest.